oliversalzburg/iac-aws-ignition/README.md

    Verify setup with `aws --profile igniter-mfa sts get-caller-identity`

 > [!WARNING]
 > Don't skip switching over to the MFA session.
-We will break the authentication mechanism for static keys during further setup.
+We will break the ability to operate in single-factor-authenticated sessions during further setup.

 ## IaC Backend Deployment